janickweberpals/imputation-ps-workflows/README.md

 ## Background

 Multiple imputation is a powerful tool in presence of missing data.

 However, especially in combination with propensity score analyses, multiple imputation can lead to challenges since analytic workflows can be become much more complex.

 ## Objective

-This repository showcases and evaluation different multiple imputation &gt; propensity score &gt; outcome analyses and associated implementation challenges.
+This repository showcases and evaluation different multiple imputation > propensity score > outcome analyses and associated implementation challenges.

 ## Dependencies